Rizwan Farook and Tashfeen Malik: Terrorist attack

 On the morning of the December 2 attack, Farook and Malik left their six-month-old daughter with Farook's mother at their Redlands home, telling her that they were going to a doctor's appointment.
 Farook then attended a departmental event at the banquet room of the Inland Regional Center.
 The event began as a semi-annual all-staff meeting and training event, and was in the process of transitioning into a department holiday party/luncheon when the shooting began.

 Farook arrived at the departmental event at about 8:30 a.m. and left midway through it at around 10:30 a.m., leaving a backpack containing explosives atop a table.
 Coworkers reported that Farook had been quiet for the duration of the event.
 He posed for photos with other coworkers.

 At 10:59 a.m.
 PST, Farook and Malik armed themselves and opened fire on those in attendance.
 During the attack, they wore ski masks and black tactical gear.
-The entire shooting took less than four minutes, and Farook and Malik fired between 65 and 75 bullets.
+The entire shooting lasted less than four minutes, and Farook and Malik fired between 65 and 75 bullets.
 The couple departed the scene before police arrived.
 The explosive devices placed by Farook were later detonated by a bomb squad.

 The attack was the second-deadliest mass shooting in California after the 1984 San Ysidro McDonald's massacre.
 It was also the deadliest mass shooting in the U.S. since the Sandy Hook Elementary School shooting, until the 2016 Orlando nightclub shooting six months later.
 Malik was one of a small number of female mass shooters in the U.S.; women constituted only 3.75 percent of active shooters in the U.S. from 2000 to 2013.